-A Celebration of Black History Month: Getting to Know The ELC’s Interim CEO Crystal E. Ashby
+A Celebration of Black History Month: Getting to Know ELC Member Crystal E. Ashby

 Crystal E. Ashby is an accomplished senior executive, board member and lawyer with more than 33 years of leadership success, significantly in the energy sector.
 She was most recently vice chair of The ELC.
 Her corporate leadership experience was gained over a twenty-two-year career with BP where her roles spanned government and external affairs, law, compliance and ethics, university relations and retail.